mrbeezwax/RandomGameChallengeGenerator-RGCG-/README.md

 * Reading games from other known game hubs (Battle.net, Origin, etc.)
 * Some incentive to complete the challenge
 * Create a mobile version
 I will look at other suggestions in the [Issues](https://github.com/mrbeezwax/RandomGameChallengeGenerator-RGCG-/issues) section.
-All changes will be included in the [CHANGELOG.md](CHANGELOG.md).
+All changes will be included in the [CHANGELOG](CHANGELOG.md).

 ## Contribution *WIP*
-Record any changes you make into the [CHANGELOG.md](CHANGELOG.md) in the correct [format](http://keepachangelog.com/).
+Record any changes you make into the [CHANGELOG](CHANGELOG.md) in the correct [format](http://keepachangelog.com/).

 Example:
 ```
-## [Some Release] - Day Month, Year
+## [Some Release] - Day Month Year
 ### Added
 * Uploaded a cool duck picture to the repo
 * Translation for README.md